chengp3/XML/README.md

 # XML and the MONDIAL database
-Contained in this repo are examples of data munging MONDIAL data issued in XML format.
-The database contains statistics on cities, airports, like population, altitude, etc.  Data munging is an inevitable and significant portion of data analysis.
+This repo contains python data munging MONDIAL data issued in XML format.
+The database contains statistics on cities, airports, like population, altitude, etc.  Data munging is an inevitable and significant portion of data analytics.